-Assessment – Learning Links’ Psychologists conduct assessments to evaluate learning and can make a formal diagnosis of a specific learning disorder.
-Read more
+Assessments – Learning Links’ Psychologists conduct assessments to evaluate learning and can make a formal diagnosis of a specific learning disorder.
+Read more >

-Literacy Support – Learning Links’ Specialist Educators provide individualised programs to support the development of literacy and numeracy skills using engaging resources and games.
-Read more
+Specialist Tutoring – Learning Links’ Specialist Educators provide individualised programs to support the development of literacy and numeracy skills using engaging resources and games.
+Read more >

-Speech Pathology – Learning Links’ Speech Pathologists support children’s development of receptive and expressive language.
-Read more
+Speech Therapy – Learning Links’ Speech Pathologists support children’s development of receptive and expressive language.
+Read more >

-Psychological Therapy – Children with dyscalculia often experience low self-esteem and anxiety as a result of their experiences with learning.
+Psychological Therapy – Children with learning difficulties often experience low self-esteem and anxiety as a result of their experiences with learning.
 Learning Links’ Psychologists can support children and help with strategies and ways to cope.
-Read more
+Read more >